BlockchainUNNBootcamp/TEAM-05-WEB3/README.md

 # BUNN-Escrow Manager

-This Escrow manager helps automates the escrow process using the power of smart contracts powered by Blockchain technology
+This Escrow manager helps automate the escrow process using the power of smart contracts powered by Blockchain technology

 # What is an escrow?